Steve Gibbons (musician): The Ugly's

 By the end of 1968, Gibbons was the only remaining original member of The Ugly's.
 This final line-up also included Will Hammond, Dave Morgan, Keith Smart, and Richard Tandy.
 They recorded a projected single "I've Seen The Light" which was never released.

 Balls

-Gibbons teamed up with guitarist Trevor Burton from The Move in 1969 and, by April of that year, they had formed a new group called Balls, along with singer/guitarist Denny Laine (formerly of the Moody Blues), and Ugly's' drummer Keith Smart.
+Gibbons teamed up with guitarist Trevor Burton from The Move in 1969 and, by April of that year, they had formed a new group called Balls, along with singer/guitarist Denny Laine and Ugly's' drummer Keith Smart.
 The project was relatively short lived and after recording a solo album, Gibbons left the band in February 1971.

 Idle Race

 After the breakup of Balls, Gibbons returned to Birmingham from London to join The Idle Race for three months in 1971.
 This band rapidly evolved into the Steve Gibbons Band.